-Traditional and ROTH IRAs -Strategies for Building Your Retirement
+Using ROTH and Traditional IRAs as Strategies for Building Your Retirement in 2024

 Everyone saving for retirement knows being proactive is very important.
-The concept of not preparing and relying on a government-sponsored retirement is a risky and unreliable practice.
 Having healthy retirement savings can help you live comfortably in your golden years.
 As stewards of our clients' wealth, we get great satisfaction helping parents and grandparents contribute to their loved ones' lives by properly gifting funds to a retirement account (if the loved one has earned income and qualifies).
 Funding retirement accounts at younger ages can increase the chances of a better funded and more comfortable financial situation during retirement.

-You can contribute to a 2023 IRA until the tax filing deadline of April 15, 2024.
-The annual contribution limit for 2023 is \$6,500, or \$7,500 if you are age 50 or older.
+You can contribute to a 2024 IRA until the tax filing deadline of April 15, 2025.
+The annual contribution limit for 2024 has increased to \$7,000, or \$8,000 if you are age 50 or older.
 Your ability to use a Roth IRA contribution can be limited based on your filing status and income (see box in this report).
-Now is a good time to consider making your 2023 retirement contributions.
+Now is a good time to consider making your 2024 retirement contributions.